 Inside Nuxeo Platform, software parts are packaged as Bundles.
 A bundle is a Java archive (JAR) packaged so that it works inside a Nuxeo Application.

-- An OSGi-based manifest file,
+- An OSGi-like manifest file,

 - Java classes,